alirezafarhadi01/alirezafarhadi01.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Mathematics and Computer Science
+    - course: Bachelor of Mathematical Sciences and Applications (Minor in Computer Science)
       institution: Isfahan University of Technology
       year: 2023
     - course: Diploma in Mathematics and Physics
       institution: Allameh Helli High School (1), National Organization for Development of Exceptional Talents
       year: 2019

 # Skills